ais-one/cookbook/README.md

 - this repo is more of a cookbook and recipes are constantly being improved and updated
 - [favv](https://github.com/ais-one/favv) backend is written in Python, they can be used to improve on each other

-We do not use Typescript in most folders because TS people can understand JS easily, but JS-only people need to pickup TS and its ecosystem.
-However, we use Typescript for ReactJS and NestJS applications
+We use Typescript in the ReactJS and NestJS example application

 # Features